 As required under the FCA regulations, Brolly stores records of a customer’s insurance risk information for 5 years after an insurance policy has expired.
 All of our data processors are GDPR compliant.

-Although our offices and servers are based within the European Economic Area, in certain circumstances we may transfer your personal information, for the purposes of analytics, such as MixPanel.
+Although our offices and servers are based within the European Economic Area, in certain circumstances we may transfer your personal information, for the purposes of analytics, such as MixPanel and Segment.
 These third parties may store data in countries outside the European Economic Area in locations where laws are not recognised by the EU Commission as providing an adequate level of protection to personal information.
 We try to keep this to a minimum and is only used when necessary.

 We keep your personal information as long as you’re using Brolly, and no longer than is necessary for the purposes for which we collected it.
 In some circumstances, like cases of anti-money laundering or fraud, we may keep data longer, if we need to and if the law says we have to.